RosaleeKnight/study-notes/cybersecurity-terminology.md

 Nikto: command-line tool useful for uncovering vulnerabilities in web apps, services, and web servers such as unpatched software, misconfigurations, and other security issues.

-OpenVS (Open Vulnerability Assessment Scanner): all-in-one vulnerability scanner that comprehensively tests for security holes, misconfigured systems, and outdated software.
+OpenVAS (Open Vulnerability Assessment Scanner): all-in-one vulnerability scanner that comprehensively tests for security holes, misconfigured systems, and outdated software.

 OSSEC (Open Source HIDS SECurity): Made of server, agent, and router monitor, which allows rootkit detection, system integrity checking, threat alerts, and response.